trstickland/gffmunger/README.md

   * [Feedback/Issues](#feedbackissues)

 ## Introduction
 Munges GFF3 files exported from Chado (http://www.gmod.org/) database to make them suitable for loading into WebApollo.

-Currently this involved transferring annotations from polypeptide features to the feature (e.g. mRNA) from which the polypeptide derives.
+Currently supports very few functions, but provides a possible framework for additional functionality.

 ## Installation
 There are a number of ways to install GFF munger and details are provided below.
 If you encounter an issue when installing GFF munger please contact your local system administrator.
 If you encounter a bug please log it [here](https://github.com/sanger-pathogens/gffmunger/issues) or email us at path-help@sanger.ac.uk.